Adopted digital scheduling to stay ahead in expansion joints repair

 Jobs are now assigned to technicians based on location and proximity to one another

-- Efficient scheduling allows technicians to spend more time on jobs and less time driving
+Efficient scheduling allowed technicians to spend more time on jobs and less time driving

-- Two-way QuickBooks Online sync saves time and the need for double accounting entries
+Two-way QuickBooks Online sync saved time and the need for double accounting entries

-- Electronic work orders streamline communication between the office and the field
+orders streamlined communication between the office and the field

 With so many systems and processes to keep track of, Master Mastic sought a better, more efficient way to: